Trump nuclear doctrine takes tougher stance on Russia

 "I'm sure they won't respond well," Soofer said Thursday.

-The press secretary at the Russian Embassy in Washington, Nikolay Lakhonin, said he would not comment until the review had been made public.
+The press secretary at the Russian Embassy in Washington, Nikolay Lakhonin, did not immediately respond to a request for comment.

-Asked whether the two new nuclear weapons are needed to deter Russia, Defense Secretary Jim Mattis said Friday, "We are deterring nations that have spoken about using nuclear weapons."

-The Associated Press reported last month on key elements of the U.S. nuclear review, based on a draft version of the document, including its endorsement of the Obama administration plan for fully modernizing the nuclear arsenal by building a new strategic bomber, a new land-based intercontinental ballistic missile and a new fleet of nuclear-armed ballistic missile submarines.
-It also endorsed modernizing the network of communications systems, warning satellites and radars, and command centers that are used to control the nuclear arsenal.

 Associated Press writer Josh Lederman contributed to this report.